What Causes Independent Contractor Engagement Risk and How to Avoid It (Guide)

 To complicate matters, enterprise misclassification risk can be easy to overlook given the rise of online marketplaces.
 Such marketplaces are becoming a common way for managers within an organization to find and engage independent talent by simply creating a username, and password, and connecting a credit card, and people within your company are likely using this technology to some extent.
 While marketplaces give managers direct access to talent, allowing them to self-source and reduce time spent on recruiting activities like contract administration and onboarding, this technology also poses a risk because most marketplaces lack the level of compliance vetting that enterprises need to compliantly engage highly-skilled independent talent.
 Company managers can easily engage with independent professionals who aren’t properly vetted, which unwittingly exposes the company to misclassification claims and the risk of lawsuits.
 However, while independent professional compliance can be intimidating, the decision to avoid using independent talent altogether only puts businesses at risk of falling behind their competition.

 The good news is, that by understanding how to properly work with independent talent, your company can remain both legally compliant and competitive among peers by joining the likes of leading companies such as PwC, KPMG and UnitedLex.
 In partnership with MBO Partners, these companies strategically embrace the independent workforce and successfully manage their legal risk while doubling down on strategies to leverage high-end independent talent, accelerating their innovation and organizational agility.
-Is your organization in a position to compliantly attract, engage, and retain top independent talent for your business?
-Review the following questions to assess your company’s risk level when scaling your independent professional engagement program.

 In order to remain both legally compliant and competitive among peers, businesses must understand how to properly work with independent professionals.